 This short introduction to the history of Christian thinking on war and violence demonstrates that Christians have not always – and still do not – agree on what the Bible says about war and whether Christians should engage in fighting.
 Of course, Christians will all agree that the personal use of violence, other than for perhaps self-defence, is not permissible and that the violent taking of revenge is wrong.
 The disagreement is mostly around state-sponsored violence.
 Practising Christians will be found in the armed forces of many nations, but others will be found demonstrating against war, nuclear weapons and military intervention in foreign affairs.
 17

 Adding to the confusion, as always, it is not easy, or even possible, to distinguish between those who are Christians by name and culture and those who are practising and following the teaching of Jesus.
 What some people do in the name of Christianity may have nothing to do with the Gospel.
-When politicians who profess Christian faith and claim God’s guidance in declaring a “crusade” or other violent course of action, then non-Christians may be forgiven for presuming that those politicians think that they have the sanction of Christian teaching.
+When politicians profess Christian faith and claim God’s guidance in declaring a “crusade” or other violent course of action, then non-Christians may be forgiven for presuming that those politicians think that they have the sanction of Christian teaching to do so.
 18

 Muhammad was born in Arabia in the C6th into a context of warring tribes and idolatry, albeit with some Jewish and Christian influence.
 In the early days of his ministry, he found himself opposed and under pressure in Mecca with only his powerful relatives to protect him.
 The passages of the Qur’an dating to this period do not contain commands to fight.
 Rather, the emphasis is on the need for people to repent, acknowledge God and turn from their sin.